rgrison/help/_node/tutorials/database-backup.md

 Having managed backups carries several benefits:

 - You can download database backups through the web UI and API
-- [Backup verifiers](/rails/tutorials/backup-verifiers.html) ensure that your backups actually contain what you expect
-- Use [database replication](/rails/tutorials/database-replication.html) to scale your databases
+- Use [database replication](/node/tutorials/database-replication.html) to scale your databases
 - You can easily restore database backups
 - Stored in Cloud 66 storage